SqueezeSoftware/test_files/README.md

-# test_files
+# Test Files

-Files used to test compression and conversion algorithms
+This repository contains images and links to images that are free to use for compression and conversion testing.
+Each folder contains relevant licensing and use documentation.